Saint-Léonard-de-Noblat

 Saint-Léonard-de-Noblat (/fr/; Sent Liunard, /oc/, alternatively Sent Liunard de Noblac), often simply referred to as Saint-Léonard, is a commune in the Haute-Vienne department in the Nouvelle-Aquitaine region in west-central France, on a hill above the river Vienne.
 It is named after the 6th-century Saint Leonard of Noblac.

 The commune of Saint-Léonard-de-Noblat covers the town of Saint-Léonard-de-Noblat and a number of small villages and hamlets, including Lajoumard.
-In 2021, the commune had a population of 4,332.